-Table~\ref{tb1} summarizes the mean and the standard deviation of the ISEs $\times 10^2$ for all configurations.
-Our proposed estimators FSW, OR and DR show consistency with sample size increases, and outperform PCW and Naive almost in all the cases.
-In particular, our three estimators are close to each other and are better than those of PCW and Naive under models (\romannumeral1) and (\romannumeral3), where covariate $\mathbf{X}$ affects the outcome variable $Y$ linearly.
-In the cases where the partially linear model~\eqref{MixedLinear} is misspecified, the FSW performs the best, followed by the OR and DR, and it is worth noting that the latter two still perform better than the other methods.
-Under model (\romannumeral5) where the functional linear model is misspecified, the FSW remarkably performs the best, followed by OR and DR, which still outperform PCW and Naive significantly under model (\romannumeral4).
-Our results suggest that, in the case where the partially linear model is unlikely to hold, FSW or DR is preferred over OR.
-The performance of PCW is better than Naive but inferior to our methods under models (\romannumeral1)--(\romannumeral4).
+Table~\ref{tb1} summarizes the mean and the standard deviation of the MSEs for all configurations.
+Our proposed estimators FSW, OR and DR outperform the other methods under models (\romannumeral1)--(\romannumeral4).
+In particular, our three estimators are close to each other and are better than the others under models (\romannumeral1) and (\romannumeral3), where covariate $X$ affects the outcome variable $Y$ linearly.
+Under models (\romannumeral2) and (\romannumeral4) where the partially linear model~\eqref{MixedLinear} is misspecified, the FSW performs the best, followed by the OR and DR, and it is worth noting that the latter two still perform better than the other methods.
+Under model (\romannumeral5) where the functional linear model is misspecified, the FSW remarkably performs the best, followed by the PCW, while the FLR and WMKRR perform similarly.
+Under model (\romannumeral5), the FSW is expected to be biased.
+The performance of PCW is better than FLR but inferior to our methods under models (\romannumeral1)--(\romannumeral4).
 The WMRKK performs the best under model (\romannumeral6), but its performance is not satisfactory under models (\romannumeral1)--(\romannumeral5).

-To give visualization of representative estimated slope functions, we show the so-called quartile curves of the samples corresponding to the first, second and third quartile values of 200 ISEs in Figure~\ref{fg01} for model (i).
-It can be seen that the estimated curves using all the methods except Naive are close to the truth, and those produced by PCW and Naive tend to be more variable than others.
+To give visualization of representative estimated slope functions, we show the quartile curves of the samples corresponding to the first, second and third quartile values of 200 MSEs for model (i) in Figure~\ref{fg01}.
+It can be seen that the estimated curves using the FSW, OR and DR are close to the truth when $n=500$, while the PCW is more variable and the FLR is more biased.